Baseball field: Specifications

-Near the center of the square is an artificial hill known as the pitcher's mound, atop which is a white rubber slab known as the pitcher's plate, colloquially the "rubber".
+Near the center of the square is an artificial hill known as the pitcher's mound, atop which is a white rubber slab known as the pitcher's plate, colloquially the "rubber" because of its physical composition.
 The specifications for the pitcher's mound are described below.

 The lines from home plate to first and third bases extend to the nearest fence, stand or other obstruction and are called the foul lines.
 The portion of the playing field between (and including) the foul lines is fair territory; the rest is "foul territory".
 The area within the square formed by the bases is officially called the infield, though colloquially this term also includes fair territory in the vicinity of the square; fair territory outside the infield is known as the outfield.
 Most baseball fields are enclosed with a fence that marks the outer edge of the outfield.
 The fence is usually set at a distance ranging from 300 to 420 ft from home plate.
 Most professional and college baseball fields have a right and left foul pole which are about 440 to 500 ft apart.
 These poles are at the intersection of the foul lines and the respective ends of the outfield fence and, unless otherwise specified within the ground rules, lie in fair territory.
 Thus, a batted ball that passes over the outfield wall in flight and touches the foul pole is a fair ball and the batter is awarded a home run.